2025 Women's Cricket World Cup Qualifier: Squads

 Ellen Watson withdrew from Scotland's squad due to personal reasons and was replaced by Maryam Faisal.
-On 10 April, Darcey Carter was ruled out of the tournament after sustaining an injury to her right hand, with Kirsty McColl was added into the Scotland squad as a replacement.
+On 10 April, Darcey Carter was ruled out of the tournament after sustaining an injury to her right hand, with Kirsty MacColl was added into the Scotland squad as a replacement.

 Match officials

 On 3 April 2025, the ICC appointed a panel of match officials made up of three match referees and ten umpires for the tournament.